Daniel-KM/Omeka-S-module-BulkImport/README.md

 automatically, so it is recommended to use them, for example `dcterms:title ^^resource:item @fra ¬ßprivate`.
 The format is  the same than described above for the destination.

-Furthermore, there is a configurable automatic mapping in [data/mappings/fields_to_metadata.php], and labels and names of standard property terms are already managed.
+Furthermore, there is a configurable automatic mapping provided by the Mapper module, and labels and names of standard property terms are already managed.

 So the header of each column can have a data type (with `^^datatype`), a